Pakistan gets first women-only auto-rickshaw to beat male pests

 “One auto costs 300,000 rupees (about $3,000), therefore it cannot be done without sponsorship from donors,” she said, adding that the government has not offered any assistance.

 “We will lease out the autos to deserving females on easy instalment,” Aslam said.
-“We will teach them driving and will also help them get the driving license.”
+“We will teach them driving and will also help them get the driving licence.”
+(Reporting by Mubasher Bukhari; Editing by Nick Macfie)